erroronline1/caro/readme.md

 Orders may have to be approved; pending approvals sum up and can be batch approved by users with an order authentification pin, personal access token or signature, based on [configuration settings](#runtime-variables).

-Approved orders can be marked as *ordered*, *received*, *delivered* and *archived*.
+Approved orders can be marked as *ordered*, *partially received*, *received*, *partially delivered*, *delivered* and *archived*.
 Delivered orders which are not archived will be deleted by default after a set timespan.
 Also purchase can disapprove an order for any suitable reason.
 In this case a message can be appended and all users of the assigned organizational unit will be informed about the lack of order processing.
 Ordered but not yet received items will periodically be reminded of as per [config.ini](#runtime-variables), for purchase to enquire a shipping date from the vendor.
 If purchase is allowed to order something similar there will be a reminder to update the order for the correct product if necessary, to not mess up the system im terms of incorporation, sample checks or traceability.

 Information can be added anytime.